NYPL/engineering-general/standards/technical-approach.md

 ### Review Process

-Step 5 above includes the following steps to be followed by the Tech Lead or Architect and another engineer who are reviewing the document:
+Step 5 above includes the following steps to be followed by the engineers who are reviewing the document:

 1. After reviewing the document they should add a summary to the end of the TAD including: Potential Risk, Cost and an evaluation of the completion of the TAD
 2. If revisions are requested/necessary the document's author should make the necessary changes and record the process in a changelog to be added to the end of the document